Traditional animation: Cel overlay

 A cel overlay is a cel with inanimate objects used to give the impression of a foreground when laid on top of a ready frame.
 This creates the illusion of depth, but not as much as a multiplane camera would.
 A special version of cel overlay is called line overlay, made to complete the background instead of making the foreground, and was invented to deal with the sketchy appearance of xeroxed drawings.
 The background was first painted as shapes and figures in flat colors, containing rather few details.
 Next, a cel with detailed black lines was laid directly over it, each line is drawn to add more information to the underlying shape or figure and give the background the complexity it needed.
 In this way, the visual style of the background will match that of the xeroxed character cels.
 As the xerographic process evolved, line overlay was left behind.

 Pre-cel animation

 In very early cartoons made before the use of the cel, such as Gertie the Dinosaur (1914), the entire frame, including the background and all characters and items, were drawn on a single sheet of paper, then photographed.
 Everything had to be redrawn for each frame containing movements.
 This led to a "jittery" appearance; imagine seeing a sequence of drawings of a mountain, each one slightly different from the one preceding it.
-The pre-cel animation was later improved by using techniques like the slash and tear system invented by Raoul Barre; the background and the animated objects were drawn on separate papers.
+The pre-cel animation was later improved by using techniques like the slash and tear system invented by Raoul Barré; the background and the animated objects were drawn on separate papers.
 A frame was made by removing all the blank parts of the papers where the objects were drawn before being placed on top of the backgrounds and finally photographed.